 Resorts Casino-Hotel

-Atlantic City is the 4th most popular city to visit in the United States.
+It is the 4th most popular city to visit in the United States.
 Only Orlando,

-and Las Vegas receive more visitors.
+New York and Las Vegas receive more visitors.

 The City's popularity is mainly due to its unique combination of casinos, the Atlantic Ocean, beautiful sand beaches, clean salt air, pleasant climate and famous boardwalk.
 However the City also offers gourmet dining, great shopping, boating and fishing, and golf.

-Atlantic City also features world class entertainers and shows.
+come to the city.
 Many of the same famous entertainers and shows that play Las Vegas, also make stops in Atlantic City.

 Through the 1920's and up to about 1960, Atlantic City was one of the most popular tourist destinations in the United States.
 In its prime, the nation's most popular entertainers regularly performed there.
 During the 1950s Frank Sinatra regularly appeared at Atlantic City clubs.
 During the 1960's the City's popularity decreased as low-cost, fast jet air travel became available, and tourists started heading elsewhere, including Miami Beach, Florida and the Caribbean.